 Pneumonia is an infection of the lungs.
 It affects the small airways and air sacs.

-Pneumonia can be described by where and how your child was infected.
+Pneumonia can be described by where and how a child was infected.
 Types include:

 Viruses, bacteria, or other germs most often cause pneumonia.
 Cold or flu viruses are the most common cause of pneumonia in children.
 Rarely, pneumonia can be caused by food, liquid, or other items that are inhaled.

-The infection or inhaled substance causes irritation and swelling in the deeper areas of the lungs.
+The infection or inhaled substance causes irritation, inflammation, and swelling in the deeper areas of the lungs.
 Pus or other fluids can also build up in the area.
 The swelling and fluid make it difficult for oxygen to pass from the lungs to the blood.

 Pneumonia is more common in children under the age of 5 years.